grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 0 10; 0 0; 1 1
 ```

 Here, if she takes the first challenge, the second doesn't help.
 But if she skips the first challenge, the second helps.
-So one answer is $\{0, 2\}$, but there are others.
+So the answer is 2 points.
+One from $\{0, 2\}$, but there are others.

 ---